First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Experimental methods

 The ranges and angles of all charged particles were precisely measured using images acquired with the microscope.
 The calibration of the range and the kinetic energy ($KE$) was measured using about 100 tracks of alpha particles with a $KE$ of 8.784~MeV from \Nuc{Po}{212}{} of the thorium series in the emulsion.
 The emulsion layers shrink due to the photographic developing process, and thus the range was found by appropriately correcting for the shrinkage, and the density was found as a parameter when converting the range to the $KE$.
 Table~\ref{tab:AlphaRange} shows the density calculated from the range of alpha particles in emulsion sheets where twin hypernuclear events were found.

 For the following analysis, we assumed light elements, \Nuc{C}{12}{}, \Nuc{C}{13}{}, \Nuc{N}{14}{}, and \Nuc{O}{16}{} as the nuclei absorbing a $\Xi^-$ hyperon because their atomic ratios are over 0.1\% in the emulsion.
 We excluded heavy elements, bromine, silver, and iodine, although the probability of $\Xi^-$ hyperons being captured by the heavy elements is about half that of all elements.
-No visible fragment of a single $\Lambda$ hypernucleus was found associated with any of the 30 and 237 $\sigma$-stops ({\it i.e.}, $\Xi^-$ hyperons at rest with visible fragments), as seen in capture by heavy elements in the E176~\cite{Aoki:2009pvs} and the E373~\cite{Theint:2019wkg}, respectively.
+No visible fragment of a single $\Lambda$ hypernucleus was found associated with any of the 30 and 237 $\sigma$-stops ({\it i.e.}, $\Xi^-$ hyperons stopped in the emulsion with visible fragments at its stopping point~\cite{Aoki:1998sv}), as seen in capture by heavy elements in the E176~\cite{Aoki:2009pvs} and the E373~\cite{Theint:2019wkg}, respectively.

 For the emitted charged particles ({\it i.e.}, visible tracks), all decay modes were examined, assuming all possible single $\Lambda$ hypernuclei, ordinary nuclei and a $\pi^-$ meson.
-Letting the initial state rest mass be $M_{X+\Xi^-}$, where $X$ is a nucleus absorbing a $\Xi^-$ hyperon, and the final state invariant mass be $m_0$, $B_{\Xi^-}$ is given by $B_{\Xi^-}=M_{X+\Xi^-}-m_0$.
+Letting the initial state rest mass be $M_{\Xi^-}+M_X$, where $X$ is a nucleus absorbing a $\Xi^-$ hyperon, and the final state invariant mass be $m_0$, $B_{\Xi^-}$ is given by $B_{\Xi^-}=M_{\Xi^-}+M_X-m_0$.
 The $B_\Lambda$ of single $\Lambda$ hypernuclei to calculate the rest mass was obtained with reference to \cite{Juric:1973zq,Hashimoto:2006aw,Bertini:1981zx,May:1981er,Dluzewski:1988ye,Davis:1986kg,Cusanno:2008xx,Botta:2012xi,Gogami:2015tvu}.
 The $B_\Lambda$ of possible single $\Lambda$ hypernuclei, not yet measured experimentally, were obtained by linear approximation from known $B_\Lambda$ with the same atomic number.
-The main masses are summarized in \ref{app:mass}.
+Major mass parameters used in the present analyses are listed in \ref{app:mass}.